Gaza war protests at Columbia University: April 29 – May 2, 2024: "Hind's Hall" occupation of Hamilton Hall, subsequent raid, and arrests

 The Washington Post reported that billionaires and titans of business in a WhatsApp group with Mayor Eric Adams encouraged him to send police to sweep the Columbia protests.
 The Post reported that a group including Daniel Lubetzky, Daniel S. Loeb, Len Blavatnik, and Joseph Sitt joined a Zoom call with Adams on April 26, a week after he first sent the NYPD onto Columbia's campus to arrest students, and some spoke of making political donations to Adams.
 Ways members of the WhatsApp group could pressure Columbia's trustees and administration to summon the police on the protesters were also discussed.

 According to Manhattan District Attorney Alvin Bragg, 109 people were arrested at Columbia.
 In the letter to the deputy commissioner, Shafik requested an NYPD presence through at least May 17, two days after the scheduled commencement.
 On May 2, the NYPD announced that during arrests at Columbia, out of 112 people arrested, 32 were not affiliated with the school.
-Mayor Eric Adams said there was evidence that two outside agitators and "professionals", Lisa Fithian and the wife of Sami Al-Arian, had given students tactical knowledge and training to escalate the protests.
+Mayor Eric Adams emphasized the role of "outside agitators" and said there was evidence that "professional" Nahla al-Arian, the wife of Sami Al-Arian, had attended the protests.

 The actions taken against the demonstrators by the NYPD in riot armor while clearing Hamilton Hall inspired Macklemore's song "Hinds Hall", whose lyrics call the police "actors in badges".
 In June, the charges against most of the participants in the occupation of Hamilton Hall were dropped.
 Before and after the encampment, Jewish students sued the university, alleging civil rights and university policy violations due to harassment and abuse of Jewish students.
 One lawsuit was settled.
 Pro-Palestinian students also sued the university, claiming civil rights and university policy violations in connection with the university's actions against the protesters.